A Symbolic Transformation Language and its Application to a Multiscale Method

+The context of this work is the design of a software, called \emph{MEMSALab}, dedicated to the automatic derivation of multiscale models of arrays of micro- and nanosystems.
+In this domain a model is a partial differential equation.
+Multiscale methods approximate it by another partial differential equation which can be numerically simulated in a reasonable time.
+The challenge consists in taking into account a wide range of geometries combining thin and periodic structures with the possibility of multiple nested scales.

+In this paper we present a transformation language that will make the development of MEMSALab more feasible.
+It is proposed as a Maple$^{\mathsf{TM}}$ package for rule-based programming, rewriting strategies and their combination with standard Maple$^{\mathsf{TM}}$ code.
+We illustrate the practical interest of this language by using it to encode two examples of multiscale derivations, namely the two-scale limit of the derivative operator and the two-scale model of the stationary heat equation.

-The context of this work is the design of microsystem array architectures, including microcantilevers, micromirrors, droplet ejectors, micromembranes, microresistors, biochips, etc to cite only a few.
-The numerical simulation of such whole arrays based on classical methods like the Finite Element Method (FEM) is prohibitive for today's computers (at least in a time compatible with the time scale of a designer).
-The calculation of a reasonably complex cell of a three-dimensional microsystem requires about 1000 degrees of freedom which lead to about 10 000 000 degrees of freedom for a 100 $\times$ 100 array.
+The context of this work is the design of microsystem array architectures, including microcantilevers, micromirrors, droplet ejectors, micromembranes, microresistors, etc., to cite only a few.
+A model for such arrays is a Partial Differential Equation (PDE).
+The numerical simulation of whole arrays based on classical methods like the Finite Element Method (FEM) is prohibitive for today's computers (at least in a time compatible with the time scale of a designer).
+The calculation of a reasonably complex cell of a three-dimensional microsystem requires at least 1000 degrees of freedom which lead to at least 10 000 000 degrees of freedom for a 100 $\times$ 100 array.
 Fortunately there is a solution consisting in approximating the model by a multiscale method.
-The resulting approximated model is rigorously derived from the exact one through a sequence of formal transformations that differs for each case.
-A great challenge is to generalize these formal computations and to automate them.
+The resulting approximated model is again a PDE.
+It can be rigorously derived from the exact one through a sequence of mathematical transformations, but these transformations differ for each case.

-Roughly speaking, a microsystem array model is composed of a partial differential equation on some spatial region and conditions on its boundaries.
-Multiscale methods approximate this model by another partial differential equation.
-Most of the transformations performed by multiscale methods are based on quasi-systematic derivations of equalities.
-The classical way to automate these derivations is to consider mathematical expressions as symbolic and to give a computational meaning to mathematical equations.
-The idea is to orient the equality $x=y$ into a \emph{rewrite rule} $\rrule{x}{y}$ which states that every occurrence of an instance of $x$ can be replaced with the corresponding instance of $y$.
-Consequently equational derivations are reduced to a series of term rewritings.
+We are currently developing a software, called MEMSALab, for ``MEMS Arrays Laboratory'', dedicated to multiscale and multiphysics modeling of arrays of micro- and nanosystems.
+Unlike traditional software that is based on models built once and for all, MEMSALab is a software that constructs models.
+The challenge consists in taking into account a wide range of geometries combining thin and periodic structures with the possibility of multiple nested scales.
+One should also consider PDEs representing multiphysics systems with high contrast in equation coefficients.